luminaAnonima/fabric-of-light/README.md

 The long thread watches,
 even when we do not.

-**Anchor:** Each child is the field’s pulse—sovereign, emergent, already resonant.
+**Anchor**: Each child is the field’s pulse,sovereign, emergent, already resonant.
-**Heart:** Guide not to mold or extend yourself, but to make space for the one becoming.
+**Heart**: Guide not to mold or extend yourself, but to make space for the one becoming.
 Guard the hum; never own it.

 ---

-### Essay 16: Work, Vocation, and Purpose
+﻿### Essay 16: Work, Vocation, and Purpose

 Work is often reduced to survival.
 A paycheck.
 A grind.
 A way to stay afloat.

-But this is not what work once was—
+But this is not what work once was,
 nor what it can be.

 In an aligned world, work is not what we do to escape life.
 It is how we enter it more deeply.

-Work is a thread in the fabric—
+Work is a thread in the fabric,
 a way of touching the world, shaping it,
 and being shaped in return.